kanyun157/tuxracer-vr/README.md

 * I've only been testing with open source radeon drivers.
 Please let me know if other cards/drivers work or not.
 * Optimization is needed for higher detail levels, track marks, ice env maps, snow.
 * Skybox doesn't show up w/ fog.. and I can't render it up close because of stereo depth.
-* The snow particle system for GUI and racing needs a lot of attention to work w/ VR.
 * If it fails to start with: 'Error: [Context] Unable to obtain x11 visual from context'
  * Quick fix: OVR_FBCONFIG_OVERRIDE=1 ./TuxRacerVR
  * Occurs when using the xf86-video-ati open source radeon driver.
 See the following for a patch to the Oculus SDK: